 A kayak marathon, among other things, broadens sporting opportunities for the islanders, introducing them (often for the first time) to a sport that could be practiced much more often in the island’s coastal waters than it currently is.
 To popularise and encourage the sport, the safety training and the Kuressaare castle moat track are available free of charge.

 Each participant may take time off and visit the local inns on Abruka Island or try their luck in collecting Baltic amber on the beaches of the islets.
-There is a bird-watching prize for the boat party that in its short or long distance has counted the most bird species.
-In addition, the first three boats on the full-length course will receive awards coupled with awards for the fastest paddler in a single-seated kayak on the full-length course, the fastest female paddler on the full-length course, K2WOM, and the fastest boat on the short track.
-In addition, HUUM Sauna offers awards (incl. the DROP electric sauna heater with remote control and stones) for the fastest boats in the kayak sprint distance.
+The first three boats on the full-length course will receive awards coupled with awards for the fastest paddler in a single-seated kayak on the full-length course, the fastest female paddler on the full-length course, K2WOM, and the fastest boat on the short track.
+In addition, there are prizes for the fastest boats on the 75m sprint at the Castle Moat.

 The marathon’s schedule includes activities throughout the weekend.